ices-eg/wg_WGEEL/Misc/data_call_2022/readme.md

 # SE
 -----------------------------------------------------------
 ## Annex 1
+Modified series: 1 value updated in the db

+New dataseries: 9 values inserted in the db

+Modified dataseries: 620 values updated in the db (added a quality id)

+New group metrics: 4 and 4 new values inserted in the group and metric tables

 ## Annex 2
 New dataseries: 2 new values inserted in the database (new years)